yhlleo/DeepCrack/README.md

-A benchmark dataset for crack detection, which is consist of two subset: train and test.
+A benchmark dataset for crack detection which is consist of two subset: train and test.
 For each subset, we provide both the RGB images and corresponding pixel-wise annotation maps.

 You can find the dataset in `./dataset`, and here are the details: